saurabh0719/kiwi/README.md

 <span id="license"></span>
 ## 📄 License

-Kiwi is licensed under the MIT License.
+Kiwi is licensed under the Apache License 2.0.
 See the [LICENSE](https://github.com/saurabh0719/kiwi/blob/main/LICENSE) file for more details.